munichpavel/risk-ai-workshop/slides/high-risk-ai/high-risk-ai.md

 * AI system that affects health, safety or fundamental rights **high-risk**, including access to finance, health or life insurance
 * AI differs from other software due to historical data and optimization, shares importance of human decisions
-* Prediction of big-claims in simple health insurance model as MLE for empirical, logistic regression and decision trees
+* Prediction of health claims as MLE for empirical, logistic regression and decision trees

 </div>
 <div class=rdiv>